 Almost a quarter of the population frequently experience sleeping difficulties, and it becomes more common with age.
 About 29% of men and 37% of women, over the age of 65, are affected.This information was published by Bupa's health information team and is based on reputable sources of medical evidence.
 It has been peer reviewed by Bupa doctors.
 The content is intended for general information only and does not replace the need for personal advice from a qualified health professional.

 The exact function of sleep is not fully understood, but the effects of lack of sleep suggest that its main function is to "re-charge" the body's batteries.
 There are also psychological benefits.
 One phase of sleep (called the rapid eye movement or REM phase because the sleeper's eyes can be seen to move rapidly behind the lids) is thought to be the time when dreams occur.
 People who don’t sleep for long enough or who sleep very lightly, become deprived of REM sleep.
 They can become irritable and anxious and, in extreme sleep deprivation may even have hallucinations.
+The irritability that results from their insomnia has an effect on partners, families and work colleagues.
+Statistical studies indicate that people suffering from insomnia had a higher than average chance of dying from cancer, heart disease or stroke.

 - Transient – lasts only a few nights to a few weeks